georgia-morrison/georgia-morrison.github.io/README.md

 * It looks at finding patterns amongst voters

 [Sulphur Dioxide over Europe](https://github.com/georgia-morrison/sulphur-dioxide-over-europe)
-* Another project completerd as part of my Statistical Methods class at university
+* Another project completed as part of my Statistical Methods class at university
 * It looks at SO2 levels over different European measuring stations in the 1990's

 ## SQL Projects